Abo1406/Dockerized-Node.js-Deployment-with-Jenkins-and-AWS-ECR/README.md

 mongo-data:
 driver: local
 ```
-mongo-data volume:
+### mongo-data volume:

-Using a named volume (mongo-data) for MongoDB data is a good practice as it allows data to persist even if the container is removed.
+Using a named volume (mongo-data) allows data to persist even if the container is removed.
 However, consider specifying access modes or other volume options if needed.
 ---

 ## **Access the Services**